The Scientific Era

 Positivism

-Positivism, an expression coined by Comte (1798-1857), describes the structure of beliefs associated with the scientific era.
-It rejects value judgments in all issue areas, including the social sciences, and advocates unwavering focus on observable facts and relationships.
-In principle, and contrary to arguments put forward by certain postmodernists, there is nothing wrong in using objective facts and relationships as a basis for decision-making.
-In practice, however, selecting the pertinent facts and determining relevant relationships in some instances is somewhat difficult.
+Positivism, a term coined by Comte (1798–1857), describes the structure of beliefs associated with the scientific era.
+It rejects value judgments in all issue areas, including the social sciences, and promotes a focus on observable facts and relationships.

 The Linear Paradigm

-• Order: given causes lead to known effects at all times and places.
+- Order: Given causes lead to known effects at all times and places.

-• Determinism: processes flow along orderly and predictable paths that have clear beginnings and rational ends.
+- Determinism: Processes flow along orderly and predictable paths that have clear beginnings and rational ends.

 Successes

-And Failures
+Failures

 A Fundamental Shift